bhklab/icb_data_exploration_and_analysis/README.md

 # Immune-checkpoint blockade (ICB) data analysis

-We include the R and Python codes to doing preliminary analyses and meta-analyses using Immune-checkpoint blockade (ICB) data.
+We include the R and Python codes to consider preliminary analysis and meta-analysis using the Immune-checkpoint blockade (ICB) data.

 ## Preliminary analysis